THIRD ATLANTIC – DAY ONE

-I was however convinced by my dear friend Sab Meynert to write a personal introduction to the THIRD ATLANTIC and I decided that it would be appropriate to launch this site on the day of Donald Trump’s inauguration considering that his now confirmed administration is seeking to rid the world of the exact themes and topics covered by this site.
+I was however convinced to write a personal introduction to the THIRD ATLANTIC and I decided that it would be appropriate to launch this site on the day of Donald Trump’s inauguration considering that his now confirmed administration is seeking to rid the world of the exact themes and topics covered by this site.
 Even as I type these words on Thursday January, 17, my news feed warns me that Trump’s budget cuts will include axing the National Endowment for the Arts and National Endowment for Humanities.

 Since November, my Facebook feed wonders why a Canadian like me should care about the results of an American election.
 I can some it up in one word: isolation.
 In the near future, it appears that Canada may be one of the last democratic and liberal countries left as both the U.S. and much of Europe moves towards the conservative right.
 One of the main reasons we started this site was because of our mutual isolation in and around the margins of the art community and now as a Canadian these feelings are taking their place on the national stage.